DylanLewis-17/CloudServerProject/README.md

 ## Project Includes:

-Documentation of website creation process.
+Documentation of website creation process.<br>
-Scripts.
+Scripts.<br>
-Links to both the created website and video explainer.
+Links to both the created website and video explainer.<br>